What is a Discretionary Housing Payment?

-A DHP cannot cover ineligible service charges - such as charges for heating, water or food; it also cannot cover Council Tax Benefit.
-However, if you receive Council Tax Support and are struggling to afford the shortfall between this support and your Council Tax charge, we may be able to give you some short term assistance through our Council Tax Hardship scheme, which you can apply to via the DHP application.
+A DHP cannot cover ineligible service charges - such as charges for heating, water or food; it also cannot cover Council Tax.
+However, if you receive Council Tax Reduction (formerly called Council Tax Support) and are struggling to afford the shortfall between this reduction and your Council Tax charge, we may be able to give you some short term assistance through our Council Tax Hardship scheme, which you can apply to via the DHP application.

 What happens next?

 When we receive your completed application, we will contact you to discuss your circumstances.
 This is mainly done over the phone, but if a face-to-face meeting is required, we can arrange an appointment at our offices at Southwater.
 This will help us get a clear understanding of the reasons for your application, collect any further information and discuss any help or advice that may be available to you.

 We will write to you to explain our decision.
 This letter will tell you whether we are able to give you any help, and if so, for how long.
 We will also give you advice on what you can do to improve your financial circumstances.

 What do I do if I disagree with your decision?

 You will need to write to us within one month of our decision letter and explain why you think our decision is wrong.
 Another Officer will look at your application and may need to contact you for more information.
 They will then write to you to give you their decision.

 If we decide to make a DHP award, we will pay this along with your Housing Benefit entitlement.
 If we usually pay your Housing Benefit to your landlord, we will pay your DHP to them at the same time.
 If you are receiving Housing Benefit payments and have rent arrears, we may pay your landlord directly to help protect your tenancy.